 Students may declare social work as a pre-major upon enrollment at USI.
 However they must submit an application and be accepted in order to continue as a major in the department.
-Students who seek to major in social work should contact the BSW Program Director in the Social Work Department at 812/464-1843.
+Students who seek to major in social work should contact the BSW Program Director in the Social Work Department at 812/464-1843 or wturner@usi.edu.
 For additional information on admission to the University contact the Admissions Office at 812/464-1765.